 Schluter®-DITRA-HEAT-DUO integrates customizable, comfortable electric floor warming with the functions of DITRA: uncoupling, waterproofing, vapor management and support to ensure a long lasting installation.
-DITRA-HEAT-DUO features an integrated thermal break to reduce heat loss to the substrate, and improve floor warming response time, and reduce sound transmission through floor-ceiling assemblies.
+DITRA-HEAT-DUO features an integrated thermal break to reduce heat loss to the substrate, improve floor warming response time, and reduce sound transmission through floor-ceiling assemblies.

 Controlling impact sound transmission through floor-ceiling assemblies in multistory construction can present challenges, particularly when ceramic and stone tiles are used.
 Sound control materials tend to be compressible and not all provide adequate support for tile covering in thin-set applications.
 DITRA-HEAT-DUO reduces sound transmission, while supporting the covering to ensure a lasting installation.

 DITRA-HEAT-DUO combines the flexibility of loose heating cables with the ease of installation of mat systems.
 Cables can be placed wherever heat is desired, without creating height differences in the floor.
 Self-leveling compounds are not required to encapsulate the cables for ceramic, porcelain, and stone tiles, significantly reducing installation time and effort compared to uncoupling membranes over other electric floor warming systems.
 Self-leveling compounds are approved for use only when installing alternative floor coverings over the DITRA-HEAT membranes.